mvanderkamp/westures/README.md

 or less the same.
 Most of the changes have to do with streamlining and simplifying the code such that it is easier to use and has a wider range of capabilities.
 The most significant of these is full simultaneous multi-touch gesture support.
-Beyond that, here are some spefic changes:
+Beyond that, here are some specific changes:

 - Reorganized and simplified code structure.
   - The arbiter-interpreter-dispatcher scheme has been significantly simplified.